MicrosoftDocs/win32-pr.it-it/desktop-src/TSF/msimtfiswindowfiltered.md

 ## <a name="remarks"></a>Commenti

-Una finestra può essere filtrata in base a IActiveIMMApp:: FilterClientWindows.
+Una finestra può essere filtrata in base a IActiveIMMApp::FilterClientWindows.

 ## <a name="requirements"></a>Requisiti